Joey Gallo Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.08 team ERA that ranks 14th across all league pitching staffs.
+- The Rangers have a 4.11 team ERA that ranks 14th among all league pitching staffs.

-- His most recent appearance came on Saturday against the Minnesota Twins, when the right-hander went seven innings, surrendering two earned runs while allowing four hits.
+- The righty last pitched on Monday against the New York Mets, when he tossed six innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.